materialsinnovation/mks-tutorial/README.md

 The tutorial will involve live coding.
 To follow along participants will either need to (a) follow the instructions below or (b) use the live notebooks via the web.
-Option (b) requires no prior installation and will be explained during the setup stage or the tutorial, but the environment will not be available for future use.
+Option (b) requires no prior installation and will be explained during the setup stage of the tutorial.
+However, this environment will not be available to the participants for future use.

 ## (a) Installation

-Participants will need [PyMKS][pymks], a running [Jupyter notebook][jupyter] and [Dask][Dask].
+Participants will need [PyMKS][pymks] installed, a running [Jupyter notebook][jupyter] and [Dask][Dask].
 The easiest way to install these requirements is to build an [Anaconda Python][anaconda] environment.
 See [https://www.continuum.io/downloads][anaconda] to